sl0/opti/docs/source/iptables-optimizer.rst

 iptables-optimizer - intro
 ==========================

 In many SMB environments long term running packet filters are quite normal.
 Usually the administrators are often asked to add a rule for a special purpose, but only accidentally are kept informed about the end of life for the needs.
-So the set of rules grows over time.
+So the set of rules grows over long time.
 Organizational rules may try to minimize this bad behavior, but nevertheless it is the normal way of doing.

-Now assume you have a filtering Linux router with some thousands iptables rules in its filtering chains.
+Now assume you have a filtering Linux router with some thousands of iptables rules in its filtering chains.
 Unfortunately these this will produce latency for every traversing packet.
 And of course, this latency is unwanted behavior.
 The only useful way of improving is to reduce the length of the chains.
 Buts that is not easy if ever possible.
 Usually nobody is responsible enough to say, this special rule is no longer needed.
 You would like to know somebody for every rule.

 One of the first ideas for an optimization was to use the counters on each rule to see, if it is needed at all.
 The set of rules should run for a month and all those rules showing zero usage could be deleted.
 Sounds easy, but this is not as simple doing as said.
 Initial step to a solution was to add the beautiful comment module in every iptables-command and a number from the corresponding source of the rule.
 So it was easy to identify the iptables-command within the source.
 Nevertheless the finding of useless rules was not done because some lack of time.
 The latency grew.

 Another idea came up: partitioning of the long chains into parts of same targets.
 Within a partition the rules might be sorted on behalf of the packet counters so that the most often rules are searched first.
 And all the unused rules wouldn't be consulted so much often.
 Sounds crazy, but seemed to be `plausible <plausible.html>`_.
 Tests were done, python was chosen for the programming part of the job.
 And a long and stony way started with the first step.

 shell wrapper